US Civics Guide and Education

 Star Spangled Banner

-O say can you see, by the dawn’s early light,
+Oh, say can you see,

-What so proudly we hail’d at the twilight’s last gleaming,
+What so proudly we hailed

-O’er the ramparts we watch’d were so gallantly streaming?
+O'er the ramparts we watched

-And the rocket’s red glare, the bombs bursting in air,
+And the rockets red glare,

-Gave proof through the night that our flag was still there,
+Gave proof through the night

 O'er the land of the free

-and the home of the brave?
+And the home of the brave?

 Every Citizen Must Pledge Allegiance

-The Oath of Allegiance
+Read The Oath of Allegiance

 The Executive Branch